British Rail Class 37: Duties

-The class was designed for both passenger and freight work.
+The class was designed for freight work and to haul passenger trains on secondary routes and as such the gearing was kept low.
 Many of the original locomotives were fitted with boilers for steam heating.
-D6700-6754 were fitted with boilers from new, along with D6758, D6775, D6781–D6818, D6875–D6892.
-D6960-6968 received boilers from D6701-6709 during 1967/68.
+D6700–6754 were fitted with boilers from new, along with D6758, D6775, D6781–D6818, D6875–D6892.
+D6960–6968 received boilers from D6701–6709 during 1967/68.
 37247 was fitted with a boiler in 1977.
 With the withdrawal of many Type 2 and Type 3 locomotives in the 1980s the 37s were selected as the standard Type 3 and many of the fleet were given a heavy overhaul to prolong their life into the 1990s and beyond.
 Some were fitted with electrical train heating (ETH) equipment in the 1980s to become the 37/4 sub-class, initially for use on the West Highland Line, the Welsh Marches line and South Wales–Bristol area services and Far North Lines but later seeing use in north/mid Wales and occasionally the West Country.
-In 2010, they were used on passenger services on the Cumbrian Coast line and Wherry lines.
+In 2010, they were used on passenger services on the Cumbrian Coast Line and Wherry lines.

+High speed trial

+In 1965 the Western Region undertook some trials using a pair of Class 37s to operate express passenger trains at up to 100 mph.
+These were successful enough for some such running to continue and diagrams using this combination operated between Paddington and Bristol Temple Meads until 1967.
+However it was found that there was excessive wear due to constant high-speed running and this resulted in the cessation of these turns.